grafana/grafana/docs/sources/reference/timerange.md

 <img class="no-shadow" src="/img/docs/v50/timepicker.png" width="700px">

-In the top right you'll find the two controls for time visualization:
+The two controls for time visualization are available in the top right:

 1. **Current time range**: This shows the current dashboard time.
 You can click on it to change it.
 2. **Refresh interval**: This shows the current refresh interval for the current dashboard.
 You can click on it to change